EMU circulation planning for Silesian Railways: case study and a quantum approach: Acknowledgements

 K.D. acknowledges: Scientific work co-financed from the state budget under the program of the Minister of Education and Science, Poland (pl.
 Polska) under the name "Science for Society II" project number NdS-II/SP/0336/2024/01 funding amount 1000000 PLN total value of the project 1000000 PLN \raisebox{-4pt}{ }

+M.K. acknowledges the support of the Research Excellence Programme of the National Research, Development, and Innovation Office (NKFIH) of Hungary (Grant No. KKP133827).

 We appreciate the assistance of Peter M\'arton - University of \v{Z}ilina, Department of Mathematical Methods and Operations Research, Faculty of Management Science and Informatics - on discussing the railway model and feedback on the manuscript.
+We would like to thank Bartłomiej Gardas and Łukasz Pawela for supplying access to VeloxQ solver~\cite{tuziemski2025veloxq}.